-Dubbed the 'Jewel of the Rideau', it won't take you long to see why Merrickville has been described as Canada's most beautiful village.

-The town of Merrickville originally developed as a community based around the sawmill of William Mirik (later Merrick) during the early $19^{\text{th}}$ century.
+MERRICKVILLE Dubbed the 'Jewel of the Rideau', it won't take you long to see why Merrickville has been described as Canada's most beautiful village.
+The town of Merrickville originally developed as a community based around the sawmill of William Mirik (later Merrick) during the early 19th century.
 Over the years the town prospered, firstly with the arrival of the Rideau Canal in the 1830s and then the appearance of the railway in the 1880s.
 In recent years Merrickville has reinvented itself as a vibrant artisanal community and popular spot for visitors to the area.
 Wander around its picturesque streets, lined with Victorian-era stone houses, and immerse yourself in the quirky shops, artist studios and characterful cafes that make this delightful town so unique.
 For those interested in boutique shopping, Mrs. McGarrigle's Fine Food Shop has a wide selection of hand-crafted specialty mustards and the Wick Witch Candle Co. is a particular craft highlight.
-Meanwhile, the Downtowne Ice Cream Shoppe is one of several fabulous establishments vying to produce the best ice cream on the Rideau!
+Meanwhile, Stella Luna Gelato Cafe is one of several fabulous establishments vying to produce the best ice cream on the Rideau!
 Once you've finished sampling the native delicacies and craft works, catch up on the local history with a visit to the Blockhouse Museum - a wonderfully maintained attraction situated in a historic blockhouse.

-Alternatively witness the making of magical glass creations at Gray Art Glass artist's studio (visit grayartglass.com).
+Alternatively witness the making of magical glass creations at Gather Brewery and Glass Works.
+AMENITIES: LCBO and groceries.
+RECOMMENDED RESTAURANT: Goose and Gridiron, located on the crossroad by the locks.